What’s dragging you down and holding you back?

 If you’re thinking about breaking free, remember that it’s a process.
 I’ve been unhappy with my daily Happy Hour for over a year now, and am finally done with it.
 I’m tired of wrestling with my conscience!

 Breaking free doesn’t happen overnight.
 Usually, it’s a slow accumulation of feelings and events that cause us to make a change in our lives.

 Here are two tips to help you dig up that anchor…

 Make a list of reasons to cast off

-In 10 Benefits of Quitting Drinking, I list all the reasons I don’t want to have Happy Hour every day.
+In 4 Ways to Calm Travel Anxiety and Fear, I list all the reasons I don’t want to have Happy Hour every day.
 For instance, drinking every day doesn’t make me feel like I’m glorifying God.
 It reduces my time and motivation, and makes me feel bad about myself.
 It’s not healthy or productive.
 It costs money.

 How would your life be different if you weren’t weighed down by your anchor?
 Making a list of reasons to dig it up can help you stay focused on positive outcomes.
 If you zero in on the benefits, you’re more likely to stay motivated.

 If you can’t ‘fess up to your friends or family about your anchor, then it’s too deeply lodged in your life.
 If you’re embarrassed or ashamed of your anchor, then it’s more of a problem than you want to admit.

 Do you want to cast off?
 Talk to somebody about your struggle.
 Be accountable.
 Swallow your pride, and be vulnerable with someone you trust.
 Share what your anchor is and why you want to get free.
 Ask that person to check in with you every day or two.

 You’re welcome to share your anchor in the comments section below.
 I can’t give advice, but sometimes it feels good just to write about your struggles.